-Your entry into the drawing has been received.
+Your entry in the simulator drawing has been received.
+Good luck!

 “The Most Convenient Way To Gain IFR Experience”

 - Master the finer points of Instrument flying

 - Gain a better understanding of IFR procedures

 - Learn to recognize and avoid common traps